Did you know that shoulder mobility is the secret ingredient that fuels CrossFit greatness?

-Being able to perform a lot of presses and dips doesn’t necessarily help our ability to stabilise a bar overhead or execute smooth shoulder rotations and yet we push ourselves to do all of the above for time.
+Performing a lot of presses and dips doesn’t necessarily help our ability to stabilise a bar overhead or execute smooth shoulder rotations.
+We need our shoulder to move well.

 If proper function and the longevity of your shoulders is important to you, (as it should be!), here are a few exercises to optimize shoulder health.